joealden/corum-docs/src/development/4-problems/2-client.md

 I figured out that the GraphQL client I am using for Corum (Apollo) has a feature called `optimisticResponse`.
 This allows me to specify an object that will be used to update the local state before the API responds.
-Also, when the API does return the real data response, the UI updates the local state if it is different from what the `optimisticResponse` was.
-Examples of `optimisticResponse` being used in Corum can be found in the Code Analysis section of this report.
+When the API does return the real data response, the UI updates the local state if it is different from what the `optimisticResponse` was.
+Examples of `optimisticResponse` being used in Corum can be found in the 'Code Analysis' section of this report.